LIOVITT/GoldenRatio/README.md

 The radius in this context remains equal to one.

-To derive radius and θ angle values, the following formula is utilized:
+To derive radius and $\theta$ angle values, the following formula is utilized:

 $r=a\Phi^{2\theta/\pi}$,

-Here, φ is the golden ratio and 'a' is an arbitrary positive real constant.
+Here, $\phi$ is the golden ratio and 'a' is an arbitrary positive real constant.

-The range limitation for θ from 0 to 2π is due to the measurement system being in radians.
-The limitation of θ from 1.1π to π/3 is designed to achieve a cup-like structure.
+The range limitation for θ from 0 to $2\pi$ is due to the measurement system being in radians.
+The limitation of θ from $1.1\pi$ to $\pi/3$ is designed to achieve a cup-like structure.

 $\phi_{line} \in [\pi, \pi/2]$